astral-sh/uv/docs/reference/cli.md

 environment contains a PyPy interpreter then check if each executable in the path is a PyPy interpreter.

+uv supports discovering CPython, PyPy, and GraalPy interpreters.
+Unsupported interpreters will be skipped during discovery.
+If an unsupported interpreter implementation is requested, uv will exit with an error.

 <h3 class="cli-reference">Usage</h3>

 ```